karlronsaria/PsQuickform/readme.md

 - **Type**: The control type, listed above.
 - **Text**: The label text of the control to be added.
 - **Default**: A default value, at which to set the menu control.

-#### Preferences

-`Preferences` in the module refers to a `PsCustomObject` that contains a list of key-value pairs that are used by any of the form-builder cmdlets to construct a form.
-When no `Preferences` object is provided, a form will be built using defaults provided by the module script itself or from a JSON file.

-To query for the path to the default preferences file, call the `$QFORM_DEFAULTS_PATH` variable.

-- **Caption**: The form's window caption, or "title".
-- **FontFamily**: The form's font typeface.
-- **Point**: The form's font point (size).
-- **Width**: The form's starting width.
-- **Height**: The form's maximum height.
-- **Margin**: The form's margin length.
-- **EnterToConfirm**: Specifies that pressing Enter anywhere in the form should be equivalent to clicking 'OK' at the end of the form.
-- **EscapeToCancel**: Specifies that pressing Escape anywhere in the form should be equivalent to closing the form or clicking 'Cancel' at the end of the form.
-- **DateFormat**: The default date-time format to print into a field when a MonthCalendar window is engaged.

 ### MenuAnswers